hosford42/vert/README.md

 ## TODO:

-* Add separately installable graph stores for neo4j, tinkerpop, networkx, and other back ends.
+* Add separately installable graph stores for neo4j, tinkerpop, networkx, sqlite, and other back ends.
 * Add an example for creating a third-party module to provide support for new kinds of graph stores.
 * Add algorithms such as path finding and pattern matching.
 Whenever possible,